memfault/interrupt/_drafts/unittests-cpputest.md

 - Those stubbed and fake versions of modules should be written early, reused, and shared.

-Which brings us to explained what are stubs, fakes, and mocks?
+Which brings us to explaining what are stubs, fakes, and mocks?

 ## Stubs, Fakes, and Mocks